boldbi/boldbi-docker/README.md

 # How to use this image

 The above Bold BI image can be deployed using Docker or Docker Compose.
-In the following section, starts BoldBI and a separate PostgreSQL instance with volume mounts for data persistence.
+In the following section, we are going to starts BoldBI and a separate PostgreSQL instance with volume mounts for data persistence usin Docker Compose.

-### Using Docker Compose

 1. Download docker compose file using the following command.

    ```sh
    curl -o docker-compose.yml "https://raw.githubusercontent.com/Vinoth-Krishnamoorthy/boldbi-docker/main/deploy/single-container/docker-compose.yml"
    ```
-2. Open the docker compose file and fill the mandatory fields - <b>APP_URL</b> and <b>Unlock Key</b>.
+3. Open the docker compose file and fill the mandatory fields - <b>APP_URL</b> and <b>Unlock Key</b>.

     ![docker-compose-variable](docs/images/docker-compose-variable.png)